SSM11011/Predicting-User-Churn-for-an-E-commerce-Platform/README.md

 - No manual encoding was required due to CatBoost's native categorical feature support

 ### Model Selection
-We chose CatBoostClassifier for this analysis due to:
+I chose CatBoostClassifier for this analysis due to:
 - Native handling of categorical features without need for encoding
 - Robust performance on imbalanced datasets
 - Built-in support for feature importance analysis
 - Efficient training with GPU acceleration capability

 ### Hyperparameter Tuning
-We implemented a systematic grid search approach using 3-fold cross-validation to find optimal parameters:
+I implemented a systematic grid search approach using 3-fold cross-validation to find optimal parameters:

 Parameters explored:
 - Tree depth: [3, 4, 5, 6]